Tests are identified by names like ui.ChromeLogin

 Assume you‘re getting a reasonable environment when your test starts, but don’t make assumptions about Chrome‘s initial state.
 Similarly, try to leave the system in a reasonable state when you go, but don’t worry about what Chrome is doing.

 Tast uses context.Context to implement timeouts.
 A test function takes as its first argument a context.Context with an associated deadline that expires when the test‘s timeout is reached.
+The default timeout is 2 minutes for local tests and 5 minutes for remote tests.
 The context’s Done

 function returns a channel that can be used within a select statement to wait for expiration, after which the context's Err